George Roupell: Second World War

 At the outbreak of the Second World War, in September 1939, Roupell was promoted to colonel and, made an acting brigadier, placed in command of 36th Infantry Brigade from 7 October 1939.
 Roupell's brigade was deployed as part of the 12th (Eastern) Infantry Division in April 1940 and became part of the British Expeditionary Force (BEF), taking part in the Battle of France.
 The German thrust near the Somme river towards Abbeville eventually cut off the BEF, northern French and Belgian forces from the rest of France.
-Roupell's brigade headquarters near Doullens was attacked by enemy troops and on being told of the threat Roupell is reported to have exclaimed: "Never mind the Germans.
-I'm just going to finish my cup of tea."
+Roupell's brigade headquarters near Doullens was attacked by enemy troops and on being told of the threat Roupell is reported to have exclaimed:

 When the brigade headquarters was overrun on 20 May 1940, Roupell gave the order for the survivors to split up into small groups and endeavour to re-contact Allied troops.
 Roupell, with a captain and French interpreter, avoided capture, hiding by day and walking at night for over a month.
 They arrived at a farm near Rouen where the two officers remained for almost two years, working as labourers.
 With the help of the French Resistance they were moved through unoccupied France into non-belligerent Spain, finally boarding ship in Gibraltar and returning to the United Kingdom.

 Following his return he was appointed commanding officer of the 114th Infantry Brigade, part of the 38th (Welsh) Infantry Division, on 18 March 1943, a command he held until 2 November that year.
-He was appointed as garrison commander at Chatham, where he remained until retirement.
+The brigade was not destined to see battle, however, and he was soon appointed as garrison commander at Chatham, where he remained until retirement.